"How do you generate word of mouth? Excellence, of course." Tom Peters

 I remember the first blog comment I ever got.
 I sat and I stared at it for a good hour, just smiling, thinking, "Somebody I don't know has found my blog and cared enough to respond to what I'm saying."
 It felt really good.
 I produced something that got somebody's attention, somebody has thought about this that now I can connect with.
 And wow, isn't this amazing?
 I've heard that same story from other people.
 I think that's why blogging became so popular.

 Twitter allows us to increase the scale of that.
 It's lighter weight.
 It's more work to submit a blog comment.
 On Twitter, you can respond instantly through different mediums, whether it's your cell phone or online or your desktop application.
 Responses happen more quickly, which makes people feel better faster and more often.
 That's why Twitter is so powerful.
-I think Kathy Sierra—I'm a huge fan—said, "It's not about you, it's about how you make other people feel."buy cheap viagra on line
+I think Kathy Sierra—I'm a huge fan—said, "It's not about you, it's about how you make other people feel."

 I'm a huge fan as well.
 At one level, Twitter, or whatever other social media tool we're talking about, is the water cooler for digital nomads.
 I see some posts and I respond with wise-ass comments like I would if I was sitting beside this person in an office.